 They are fat free, cholesterol free, sodium free, an excellent source of manganese, and a good source of fiber.

-Polyphenols from foods are widely studied to support the function of brain, heart, liver, joints, muscle recovery, and other organs.
-As antioxidants, they support the body’s cellular function and recovery from normal metabolism, and reduce oxidative stress and inflammation associated with many disease states.
-The highest concentration of these healthful phytonutrients are in the skins and seeds of the grapes
+Polyphenols are highly complex chemicals found in plants that provide multiple health benefits.
+Years of research have shown that polyphenols from foods support the function of brain, heart, liver, joints, muscle recovery, and other organs.
+As anti-oxidants, these phytonutrients support the body’s cellular function and recovery from normal metabolism, and reduce oxidative stress and inflammation associated with many disease states.
+Muscadine grapes contain particularly high concentrations of polyphenols as compared to other grape varieties.
+The highest concentrations of these healthful phytonutrients are in the skins and seeds of the grapes.

-Muscadine’s polyphenols include both resveratrol and ellagic acid, two antioxidants that are found in red wine, pomegranate and berries.
-Resveratrol is a well-researched antioxidant that is shown to extend lifespan in animals, act on mitochondria to improve metabolic function, and possess a number of beneficial activities when consumed.
-Ellagic acid and gallic acid, plus the polyphenolic tannins from which they are derived during ripening and processing, are potent antioxidants that have metabolic, anti-inflammatory and anti-cancer activities.
+The muscadine’s polyphenols include both resveratrol and ellagic acid, two anti-oxidants that are also found in red wine, pomegranate and berries.
+Resveratrol is a well-researched anti-oxidant that extended the lifespan of animals, improved the metabolic function of the energy-producing mitochondria, and possesses a number of beneficial activities when consumed.
+Ellagic acid and gallic acid, plus the polyphenolic tannins from which they are derived during ripening and processing, are potent anti-oxidants that have metabolic, anti-inflammatory and anti-cancer activities.

-Muscadines also contain flavonoids such as anthocyanins and quercetin, which give muscadines their purple-red or yellow hue respectively, and have been.
-Scientific studies, such as cell culture studies, animal models, and human clinical trials, show that anthocyanidins and anthocyanins possess antioxidative and antimicrobial activities, improve visual and neurological health, and protect against various non-communicable diseases.
-Quercetin is a more powerful antioxidant than vitamin C, vitamin E, or beta carotene.
+Muscadines also contain flavonoids such as anthocyanins and quercetin, which give muscadines their purple-red or yellow hue, respectively.
+Scientific studies, such as cell culture experiments, animal models, and human clinical trials, show that anthocyanidins and anthocyanins possess anti-oxidative and anti-microbial activities, improve visual and neurological health, and protect against various non-communicable diseases.
+Quercetin is a more potent anti-oxidant than vitamin C, vitamin E, or beta carotene.